 - will be required to attend various courts across England and Wales for shadowing purposes or for their own work. - 19.
 The standard working hours will be 08:30m to 5:30pm Monday to Thursday, and 08:30am to 5:00pm on Friday.
 Substantial efforts will be made to ensure that pupils are not required to work outside of these hours, however the nature of pupillage may necessitate doing so, i.e., due to the need to attend court.
 Express Solicitors is open to individual requests for flexible working arrangements. - 20.
-Pupils will be entitled to a minimum of 23 days of annual leave within a 12-month pupillage period (applied pro rata for reduced pupillage periods), in addition to Bank Holidays.
-However, 3 of the 23 days must be used during the firm's annual period of closure between Christmas and New Year. - 21.
-If a pupil is unable to work due to ill health, they must comply with the firm's mandatory sickness and absence policy (as set out in the Staff Handbook).
+Pupils will be entitled to a minimum of 23 days of annual leave within a 12-month pupillage period (applied pro rata for reduced pupillage periods), in addition to Bank Holidays. - 21.
+If a pupil is unable to work due to ill health, they must comply with the firm's mandatory sickness and absence policy (as set out above and in the Staff Handbook).
 In addition, the pupil must notify their Pupil Supervisor(s) and the Advocacy Clerk as soon as practicable.